Aleph Beta Logo

 Not all at once, but hour by hour, we can experience the whole range of what Tisha B’Av is meant to be.

-If what I’m describing speaks to you, here’s a quick guide to help you experience some of our videos from these two lenses.
+If what I’m describing speaks to you, here are some suggested videos from each of these two lenses.
 You can pick and choose a few, or watch the lot and fill your whole afternoon.

 Learning from the Past